In A Church Merger Both Churches Bring Something to the Table

 The lead church brings vision, strategy, resources, and a proven ministry model.
 All of these things work together under the strong leadership of the lead church.
-Any one of these things alone is not enough to make a church thrive.
+Any one of these alone is not enough to make a church thrive.